 Chemical free cleaning

 Ah, yes.
 Now we get into the actual cleaning!
 I only use natural products.
+Read about the reasons for this HERE.
 Everyone in my family suffers from allergies, including chemical sensitivities, that result in severe bouts of sneezing and hives.
 So, I would never recommend cleaners that might potentially make people sick.